devanshv-code/Exception-Handling/README.md

 ### 4. Finally Block:

 #### Purpose:
-Contains code that always runs, regardless of whether an exception occurred or not (often used for cleanup).
+Contains code that always runs, regardless of whether an exception occurred or not.

 #### Syntax: